learnk8s/learnk8s.io/_blog/kubernetes-on-solar-plants/index.md

 Kubernetes doesn't know how to deploy applications written in C, Java or Node.js.

-It doesn't know how to deploy applications at all.
+In fact, it doesn't know how to deploy applications at all.

 _That's not useful, is it?_

-Kubernetes is only able to deploy Linux containers — that's why it's also called a container orchestrator.
+Kubernetes is only able to deploy Linux containers — that's why it's also called a 'container orchestrator'.

 **Containers are essentially archives — similar to zip files.**

 To run the container you unpack the archive and run the application as a process on the host.

 You probably don't want processes to interfere with one another, so Linux containers have a nice feature where each process is isolated from the others.

-Kubernetes leverages Linux containers to run your applications.

 So instead of developing your mechanism to distribute applications, you can: